-In certain situations, members of Network Health Medicare Anywhere may be eligible to end their membership at other times of the year.
+In certain situations, members of Network Health PremierRx (PPO) may be eligible to end their membership at other times of the year.
 This is known as a Special Enrollment Period.

 You may be eligible to end your membership during a Special Enrollment Period if any of the following situations apply to you.
-These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website (www.medicare.gov):
+These are just examples, for the full list you can contact the plan, call Medicare or visit the Medicare website (www.Medicare.gov):

-- Usually, when you have moved.

-- If you have Wisconsin Medicaid.

-- If you are eligible for "Extra Help" with paying for your Medicare prescriptions.

-- If we violate our contract with you.

-- If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital.
+- Usually, when you have moved. - If you have Wisconsin Medicaid. - If you are eligible for Extra Help with paying for your Medicare prescriptions. - If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - If you enroll in the Program of All-inclusive Care for the Elderly (PACE).